George Mason: Virginia House of Burgesses

+Revolutionary War

 In May 1774, Mason was in Williamsburg on real estate business.
 Word had just arrived of the passage of the Intolerable Acts, as Americans dubbed the legislative response to the Boston Tea Party, and a group of lawmakers including Lee, Henry, and Jefferson asked Mason to join them in formulating a course of action.
 The Burgesses passed a resolution for a day of fasting and prayer to obtain divine intervention against "destruction of our Civil Rights", but the governor, Lord Dunmore, dissolved the legislature rather than accept it.
-Mason may have helped write the resolution and likely joined the members after the dissolution when they met at the Raleigh Tavern.
+Mason may have helped write the resolution and likely joined the members after the dissolution when they met at Raleigh Tavern in Williamsburg.

 New elections had to be held for burgess and for delegate to the convention which had been called by the rump of the dissolved House of Burgesses, and Fairfax County's were set for July 5, 1774.
-Washington planned to run for one seat and tried to get Mason or Bryan Fairfax to seek the other, but both men declined.
+George Washington planned to run for one seat and tried to get Mason or Bryan Fairfax to seek the other, but both men declined.
 Although the poll was postponed to July 14 because of poor weather, Washington met that day with other local leaders (including, likely, Mason) in Alexandria and selected a committee to draft a set of resolutions, which Washington hoped would "define our Constitutional Rights".
 The resulting Fairfax Resolves were largely drafted by Mason.
 He met with Washington on July 17 at Mount Vernon and stayed the night; the two men rode together to Alexandria the following day.
 The 24 propositions that made up the Resolves protested loyalty to the British Crown but denied the right of Parliament to legislate for colonies that had been settled at private expense and which had received charters from the monarch.
 The Resolves called for a continental congress.
 If Americans did not receive redress by November 1, exports, including that of tobacco, would be cut off.
 The freeholders of Fairfax County approved the Resolves, appointing Mason and Washington to a special committee in the emergency.
 According to early Virginia historian Hugh Grigsby, at Alexandria, Mason "made his first great movement on the theatre of the Revolution".